-This concentration enhances problem-based and project based learning activities, mathematics and science investigation-based learning tasks, and to use technology effectively in the classroom.
-You will design a technology based learning environment and conduct an evaluation of the embedded theories in an existing environment of your choice, such as digital media, games, or other innovative technologies.
+This concentration enhances problem-based and project-based learning activities, mathematics and science investigation-based learning tasks, and how to use technology effectively in the classroom.
+You will design a technology-based learning environment and conduct an evaluation of the embedded theories in an existing environment of your choice, such as digital media, games, or other innovative technologies.

-The gifted education specialization is designed for licensed teachers who are interested in teaching gifted students preschool through grade 12 (PK-12).
-You will have the opportunity to apply constructs learned in class to a field experience, including the development, implementation and publication of lesson plans.
+Gifted Education: The Gifted Education masters specialization is designed for licensed teachers who are interested in teaching gifted students PreK-12.
+You will have the opportunity to apply constructs learned in class to a field experience, including the development, implementation, and publication of lesson plans.
 You will apply theories and methods in the teaching of gifted, talented, or creative students in a classroom setting by engaging in teaching and action research activities.

-The teaching and learning: general studies concentration is designed for PreK-12, informal, and higher education educators who are interested in an in-depth focus on curriculum and instruction.
-Candidates develop their knowledge in teaching, learning, and educational research within an area agreed upon with his/her advisor along with required courses such as theories and trends, diversity, research methods and a capstone project.
+Teaching and Learning: General Studies: The Teaching and Learning: General Studies Concentration is designed for PreK-12, informal, and higher education educators who are interested in an in-depth focus on curriculum and instruction.
+Candidates develop their knowledge in teaching, learning, and educational research within an area agreed upon with his/her advisor along with required courses such as theories and trends, diversity, research methods, and a capstone project.